-- 1. Determine the number and location of holes required for electrical conduit, piping, and control wiring as follows: - Check that adequate space is available inside the unit for conduit or pipe routing. - Do not locate holes in a panel that provides access to key maintenance components such as filters and fan assemblies. - Do not locate where the conduit or piping blocks airflow or obstructs hinged access doors. - Once a proper location is determined, drill a small pilot hole completely through the panel.
-Use a sharp hole saw or a saber saw and cut from each side of the panel. - Seal the double-wall panel on each side with an industrial/ commercial grade silicone sealant or duct seal compound.
-It is extremely important to seal each panel hole or penetration securely so that it is airtight, watertight, and so that there is NO EXPOSED FOAM INSULATION. .
+1. Determine the number and location of holes required for electrical conduit, piping, and control wiring as follows (also refer to Figure 33):

+- a.
+Check that adequate space is available inside the unit for conduit or pipe routing. - b.
+Do not locate holes in a panel that provides access to key maintenance components such as filters and fan assemblies. - c.
+Do not locate where the conduit or piping blocks airflow or obstructs hinged access doors. - 2.
+Once a proper location is determined, drill a small pilot hole completely through the panel.
+Then use a sharp hole saw or a saber saw and cut from each side of the panel. - Seal the double-wall panel on each side with an industrial/ commercial grade silicone sealant or duct seal compound.
+It is extremely important to seal each panel hole or penetration securely so that it is airtight, watertight, and that there is no exposed foam insulation.

-Figure 15: Cutting/Sealing Injected-Foam Insulated Panels
+Figure 33: Cutting/Sealing Injected-Foam Insulated panels